 Step 6: If you are recruiting a new apprentice, you will need to contact NPW to see if there is an apprenticeship job description template for the apprentice role that you wish to recruit to.
 If not, you will need to draft a JD and ask NPW to check that it is suitable for the apprenticeship role, includes any eligibility criteria (prior qualifications or ability, age and funding eligibility) and does not inadvertently give employment rights to the apprentice.
 NPW will need to advertise the apprenticeship vacancy is externally advertised in the same way that all external vacancies for your school are advertised, and that applicants are able to apply via an application form in the normal way.
 We also recommend that all vacancies are advertised via Newham Workplace by contacting them on 0203 373 4167 or 0203 373 6797 about free advertising for your apprenticeship vacancy.

 Step 7: For new apprentices, once your chosen candidate has been accepted and enrolled by the training provider, NPW will send out the Apprenticeship Agreement (Contract) to the Apprentice.
 An Apprenticeship Agreement is different to a standard Contract of Employment.

 For existing employees, the training provider will work with the school to ensure that the school and the staff member undertaking the apprenticeship understand the commitment required, and the 20% off the job requirement.
 The existing employee will need to enrol with the training provider and sign a learning agreement with the training provider.

-Newham Council will liaise with the apprenticeship provider to ensure that new apprentices have been recruited and appears on oneOracle.
+Newham Council will liaise with the apprenticeship provider to ensure that new apprentices have been recruited and appear on oneOracle.
 Newham Council will check that existing employees appear on oneOracle, and the Council will then pay the training costs to the apprenticeship provider via the Digital Credit system.

 Why has the Government introduced an Apprenticeship Levy